Engee documentation

 Details

-Magnitude smoothing factor for modified-rapp AM/AM model calculations, specified as a positive real number.
+The magnitude smoothing coefficient for AM/AM calculations of the modified-rapp model is set as a positive real number.

 Dependencies